 Common name: Sticky Cassinia

-Flowering: spring.
+Flowering: Flowers in spring.

-NSW subdivisions: NC, CC, SC, NT, CT, ST, NWS, CWS, SWS, SWP
+NSW subdivisions: NWS, CWS, NWP, SWP

-Other Australian states: Qld Vic.
-S.A.
+Other Australian states: S.A.

 APNI* Provides a link to the Australian Plant Name Index (hosted by the Australian National Botanic Gardens) for comprehensive bibliographic data ***The AVH map option provides a detailed interactive Australia wide distribution map drawn from collections held by all major Australian herbaria participating in the Australian Virtual Herbarium project.